djmaity/md-davis/docs/source/guides/residue_property_plot.rst

 .. note:: the paths in the input toml file is relative to the location where the md-davis command will be called from.
 To avoid any confusion try using absolute paths.

+Note that each data is optional in the residue property plot.
+Therefore, a plot can be created even if the secondary structure is not available, albeit devoid of rich structural information.

 How to interact with the plot
 -----------------------------